-The certificate program in photography provides a way for working photographers to sharpen their skills, as well an entry into the field for students new to the art form.
-Students gain insight into the field through courses in drawing, two dimensional design, photography, digital imaging and computer graphics.
+The certificate program in photography provides a way for working photographers to sharpen their skills, as well as an entry into the field for students new to the art form.
+Students gain insight into the field through courses in drawing, two-dimensional design, photography, digital imaging, and computer graphics.
 The program is 27 credits in length.

 Tunxis Community College

 Farmington-based Tunxis Community College was established in 1969 and offers certificate and associate's degree programs to students who wish to learn about digital photography.
 The school's 30-credit certificate program can act as a stepping-stone to an associate's degree in the subject, as well as entry into a photography profession.
 Students in the associate's degree program must complete a minimum of 60 credits and have the option to transfer into 4-year programs.
 Coursework for these programs includes drawing, photography, design, art history, digital photography and photographic image development.

 The Hartford Art School at West Hartford's University of Hartford offers several degree options that include the study of digital photography; students can pursue both undergraduate and graduate study of the subject.

 The 4-year cross-disciplinary program in media arts explores the arts in relationship to growing trends in digital photographic technologies within studio art practice.
 The study includes traditional art courses in photography, printmaking, visual communication design and painting alongside coursework in interactive media, digital photography and visual culture.
 Graduates benefit from technical proficiency in several media disciplines and are qualified for graduate study in fields related to the media arts.